itacentury/CenturyPackageBO1/README.md

 Reset score (Only in FFA)

-    Resets the score of the selected player
+    Resets the score of the selected player.

 Toggle menu access (Only when the game is not azza and you are the Host)

-    When you are hosting an azza lobby (private match) everyone gets automatically the menu but if it's not, the host has
+    When you are hosting an azza lobby (private match) everyone automatically gets the menu but if it's not, the host has

-    to give the players menu acccess
+    to give the players menu acccess.